Share videos instantly on Telegram with optimized file sizes. Upload faster, use less data, keep perfect quality. Free, no account, no watermark.

 If you operate a Telegram channel with thousands of subscribers, your servers bear the cost of serving every video to every subscriber.
 While Telegram's servers actually serve the content (not yours), being considerate about file sizes is part of responsible channel management.
 Creators using Telegram as a platform appreciate that smaller files mean faster distribution to subscribers worldwide, better compliance with bandwidth caps if they have any, and improved sustainability of the platform itself.

 If you record Telegram live streams (Telegram Live shows) and want to archive or share them in channels, compression becomes essential.
 Live stream recordings are typically massive (gigabytes per hour), and sharing them uncompressed is impractical.
-SquishVideo can compress hours of live stream footage into manageable files suitable for Telegram distribution while retaining excellent quality.
+VidCrush can compress hours of live stream footage into manageable files suitable for Telegram distribution while retaining excellent quality.

 Telegram's group chats and supergroups support media sharing and discussion.
 Teams using Telegram for work (like remote video editors, YouTubers, or production companies) often share work-in-progress videos in Telegram for feedback.
 Compressed versions are faster to share and easier to download for review, speeding up the collaboration process.
 Final uncompressed versions can be archived elsewhere or shared via other channels.

-SquishVideo compresses your videos using encrypted connections and deletes all files from our servers within 1 hour.
+VidCrush compresses your videos using encrypted connections and deletes all files from our servers within 1 hour.
 Telegram itself uses end-to-end encryption for secret chats and client-server encryption for regular chats.
-When you compress with SquishVideo and then upload to Telegram, you get the benefits of both services' privacy protections.
+When you compress with VidCrush and then upload to Telegram, you get the benefits of both services' privacy protections.
 Your video never sits uncompressed on our servers and never sits on Telegram's servers longer than necessary.

 Telegram's limits (2GB free, 4GB Premium) are dramatically higher than Discord (10MB free, 500MB Nitro) or WhatsApp (16MB video, 2GB document).
 However, all platforms benefit from compression for performance reasons.
-Whether you're sending videos on Telegram, Discord, WhatsApp, or Email, SquishVideo ensures optimal compression for that specific platform's infrastructure and user base.
+Whether you're sending videos on Telegram, Discord, WhatsApp, or Email, VidCrush ensures optimal compression for that specific platform's infrastructure and user base.

 For gaming content or educational screencasts, 1080p works great because text and details need clarity.
 For music videos, concerts, or artistic content, 1080p or even 720p is sufficient.
 For short clips, memes, or casual chat, 720p is ideal.
 For archival or future-proofing, record and compress at 1080p—our encoder will preserve detail better.
 For very long videos (2+ hours), 720p is practical to keep file sizes manageable.
-SquishVideo's preset for Telegram balances all these considerations automatically.
+VidCrush's preset for Telegram balances all these considerations automatically.

-SquishVideo optimizes compression for multiple platforms, each with their own limits and characteristics:
+VidCrush optimizes compression for multiple platforms, each with their own limits and characteristics:

 Compress videos to fit Discord's strict 10MB free limit or 500MB Nitro limit.
 Optimized for gaming and quick sharing.